movementlabsxyz/developer-portal/content/Learning-Paths/Basic Concepts/01-Install Movement CLI.md

 Account 0x3d4dd145c51722b2b236bf544a2f12718450f4e7ab4f70c789160a5829e73586 has been initialized locally, but you must transfer coins to it to create the account onchain
 ```

-After completing this process, a folder named `.aptos` containing a `config.yaml` file will appear in your directory.
+After completing this process, a folder named `.movement` containing a `config.yaml` file will appear in your directory.
 All the information you previously generated will be stored in this `config.yaml` file.

 ### Faucet Move Token

 To execute transactions on the Movement blockchain, you'll need Move Tokens to pay for transaction fees.
 You can obtain free Move tokens from the faucet UI using this link:

-- Use the address generated in the file `.aptos/config.yaml`
+- Use the address generated in the file `.movement/config.yaml`

     ![image.png](/content-images/install-movement-cli/image.png)

 - Afterwards, you can verify your token balance using the following command:

     ```bash
-    aptos account balance --account 0x3d4dd145c51722b2b236bf544a2f12718450f4e7ab4f70c789160a5829e73586
+    movement account balance --account 0x3d4dd145c51722b2b236bf544a2f12718450f4e7ab4f70c789160a5829e73586
     ```

     - The result below confirms that you now possess 1 Move token